berkaykarlik/-home-berkay/README.md

 # Berkay Karlık

 Hello there,
 My name is Berkay and I'm a computer engineer.
-Apart my day job I do side projets and then add them here to improve myself.
+Apart my day job I do side projects and then add them here to improve myself.

 [Visit My Blog](https://berkaykarlik.github.io/berkayKarlik/)